 How Do I Know What Kind of Spider Bit Me?

-If you caught the spider that bit you it will be easier to identify.
-Of course if you don't get a good look at the culprit, the diagnosis is harder to make.
+Catching the spider that bit you will make it easier to identify.
+Of course, if you don't get a good look at the culprit, the diagnosis is harder to make.
 Oftentimes, the thing that bit you is long gone by the time you even notice that you have a bite.

 Are Wolf Spiders Dangerous?